 The Ultimate Guide to IT Outsourcing for Small Businesses

 Face it: information technology has drastically changed the face of business.
-It doesn't matter anymore where you are, where your employees are, and where your customers are.
+It doesn't matter anymore where you are, where your employees are, and where your customers are And we have proven that during the lockdown.
 If your IT department is doing its job well, it can help you reach anywhere on the globe.
-Employing a full team of IT professionals might be too big a step for businesses that are just starting out.
+Employing a full team of IT professionals might be too big a step for businesses that are just starting out or bouncing back after the Covid-19 crisis.
 For most companies, you can simply outsource.
 It means bringing on a team of IT brainiacs as a third-party to manage your IT requirements.
-To make matters easy, here is the ultimate guide to IT Outsourcing for small businesses.
+To make matters easy, here is the ultimate guide to IT outsourcing for small businesses.

 Why outsource IT?

-There are many reasons why you need to think about outsourcing IT.
+There are many reasons why you need to think about IT outsourcing services.

-- Support services including IT maintenance, backup, recovery, and security.
+- IT support services including IT maintenance, data backup, data recovery, and security

 Deciding to outsource is only half the battle.
 How to outsource is a completely different ball-game.